safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise4.md

 <br>**1) Open Workspace**
 <br>Open the workspace from exercise 3, or the begin workspace listed above.
-You can see that it consists of a Reader, a Writer, and two transformers, plus some published parameters.
+You can see that it consists of a Reader, two Writers, and two transformers, plus some published parameters.

 To add - for example - road features to the raster output first requires a Reader for those road features, so that is the first step...